aricaldeira/pyspread/pyspread/share/doc/manual/workspace.md

 Be careful when selecting all cells in a large table.
 Operations may take considerable time.

+#### Secondary grid views
+You can pull out up to 3 secondary grid views from the righr and the lower border of the grid.
+These views display the same grid content but can be independently scrolled and zoomed in order to effectively work in separated sections of large grids.

+Note that actions that affect the grid such as formatting cells refer to the last focused grid.

 ## Macro editor

 Macros can be edited from within the macro editor.
 The editor allows editing a